 2 nights at Cologne campsite.

 Coach transfer to Cologne to visit sights including the city hall and Gothic cathedral, which took 632 years to build and dominates the skyline.
 You will also get to savour the German tradition of 'kaffee und kuchen' as you taste rich cakes and pastries with fresh coffee in an elegant setting.
 Lunch is payable locally when you can also enjoy a stroll along Cologne's pedestrianised high street.

 Travel through the Middle Rhine Valley to campsite in Koblenz (62 miles).
 Why not stop at the former capital, Bonn, or take the motorway and visit the Maria Laach monastery on your way?
 The world's highest cold water geyser can also be found at Andernach.

 3 nights at Koblenz campsite

-Coach excursion to Koblenz.
+Transfer to Koblenz by boat.
 Enjoy fantastic views from the Ehrenbreitstein fortress, then take the cable car down to discover the old town with a guide learning about the historical conflicts with France and Koblenz as an army town.